-In the thesis-based stream, students are required to take NRSG 507, Quantitative Research.
-The pre-requisite for this course is a statistics course taken within the last 5 years.
+Students are required to take NRSG 507, Quantitative Research (Thesis-Based) or NRSG 502, Research and Inquiry for Evidence-Based Nursing and Healthcare (Course-Based).
+The pre-requisite for these courses is a statistics course taken within the last 5 years.
 If your statistics course is more than 5 years old please contact the Program Coordinator to discuss.
-If you are in the course-based stream and wish to take NRSG 507 as an elective, the same condition applies.